joaquinlpereyra/blog/content/cv/index.md

 >and utilities for said chain.
 >
 >**Responsibilities & Achievements**
->- Initiated the Security area in the company
+>- First hire for the Security area in the company
 >- Defined initial goals, priorities and strategies
 >- Researched potential attacks and mitigations
 >- Directly coded mitigations and fixes for vulnerabilities on the EVM